tonivega/nitropilot/README.md

 ## 🔒 Security

-NONE (can access anything and at this moment no efforts has been made to be prompt injection resistant)
+NONE (can access anything in your device and at this moment no efforts has been made to be prompt injection resistant)

-See [SECURITY.md](SECURITY.md) for detailed security guidelines.
+No telemetry is included in the executable.

 ## 📜 License

+No Warranty/Liability: The software is provided "as is," without any guarantees, and authors aren't liable for damage

-**Current Release**: Proprietary Software
+**Current Release**: Shareware - Proprietary Software

 **After 20K Stars**: MIT License - use it anywhere, commercially or personally